KyleBanks/metroid/README.md

 // ...
 Later on ...

-// Retrieve all the Metroids of the specified type within a date range. metroidClient.retrieve(metroidType, startDate, endDate, function(err, metroids) {
+// Retrieve all the Metroids of a specific type within a date range. metroidClient.retrieve(metroidType, startDate, endDate, function(err, metroids) {
     if (err) throw err;